m2049r/monerujo-site/_i18n/en/index.md

                     <div class="row middle-xs">
                       <div class="col-sm-6 col-xs-7 col">
                           <h2>Open Source</h2>
                           <p>Monerujo is completely open source.
 This means that anyone and everyone can look at our code to ensure security.
-You can have peace of mind and know that your money is safe that would not be present if we were proprietary software.</p>
+You can have peace of mind and know that your money is safe, something that would not be present if we were proprietary software.</p>
                       </div>
                       <div class="col-sm-6 col-xs-5 col">
                           <img src="/img/gunther-omm-800x.gif" alt="" class="feature_img"/>